Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 Yan looked up - Jesus he looked *so sad* - and nodded.
 Nodded on the verge of *tears.*

 "You’re right.
 I think, Human’s biggest Giving is *wisdom.* You have so much of it.
-Maybe...scares me, a little."
+Maybe... scares me, a little."
 He stood up, looking about as subdued as Hoeff had ever seen him, and headed toward one of the nearby trees.
-"I’ll...think," he said.
+"I’ll... think," he said.
 "Thank you."

 They watched him vanish up the Ketta as if gravity simply didn’t apply to him, and turned back toward their camp once he’d vanished among the lower branches.